 Scher notes that the new identity expresses two important ideas: the relationship between The New School as a university and its various schools and the nature of its design-inspired curriculum, which is integrated, flexible, and personalized.

 Not coincidentally, the new visual identity was created using this design-inspired approach.
-After gathering input from hundreds of individuals from throughout the New School community—university leaders, faculty members, students, members of the board of trustees—Scher and university leaders convened on numerous occasions to hammer out a design concept and ultimately produce the new visual identity, now emblazoned on the New School website and university signage.
+After gathering input from hundreds of individuals from throughout the New School community — university leaders, faculty members, students, members of the board of trustees — Scher and university leaders convened on numerous occasions to hammer out a design concept and ultimately produce the new visual identity, now emblazoned on The New School’s website and university signage.

 The student body had a hand in the process, too.
 Over the past semester, students in Collab: University Design Studio worked with the new visual identity system to create designs for display on the water towers in The New School’s building on 68 Fifth Avenue and in the lobby of the University Center.
-Lucille Tenazas, Collab instructor and associate dean of the School of Art, Media and Technology at Parsons, believes the new visual identity creates myriad learning opportunities for students at The New School.
+Lucille Tenazas, Collab instructor and associate dean of the School of Art, Media and Technology at Parsons, says the new visual identity creates myriad learning opportunities for students.

 “As an educator, I see a pedagogical value in letting our students see the relevance of current practices and having the branding system reflect this,” says Tenazas.
 “It also supports risk taking but only after there is an understanding of the system and the discipline involved in its design.”